All Episodes

 Joining us now to weigh in on this double standard is Brian Finch.

-He is the co-chair of the cybersecurity uh practice at Pillsbury Winthrop Shaw Pittman, Jessica Tarlove, senior strategist at Schoen Consulting.
+He is the co-chair of the cybersecurity practice at Pillsbury Winthrop Shaw Pittman.

-Now, why do I think that the Clintons are gonna now regret Trump University?
+Now, why do I think that the Clintons are going to now regret Trump University?

 Jessica.

-Um this is gonna add to the murkiness surrounding the Clintons, uh, but I don't think they're gonna rue the day that they went after Donald Trump for anything at the end.
+This is going to add to the murkiness surrounding the Clintons, but I don't think they're going to rue the day that they went after Donald Trump for anything.

-Four people from four countries that are saying that they were bamboozled and ripped off by this company, and even the affiliates in America, they are saying, you know, they lost their creditation, accreditation, and so on and so forth.
+And even the affiliates in America, they are saying, you know, they lost accreditation and so on and so forth.

-Obviously, this is just the beginning of it, and we're gonna get more information if it goes on, and I'm sure that the press is gonna look into it.
+Obviously, this is just the beginning of it, and we're going to get more information as it goes on.

 I'm not so sure the press will look into this.